 The Halloween is back and there will be ghosts and goblins wandering the streets in search of treats in the coming weeks.
-We have compiled some ideas for your use to help spark sales and show your customers that are in the Halloween spirit with them.
+We have compiled some Halloween Trick or Treat tips for your use to help spark sales and show your customers that are in the Halloween spirit with them.